 6. Vacuum System (if applicable)

-Vacuum System (If Applicable): In order to ensure proper sterilization, it’s vital that all air inside the autoclave chamber be replaced with steam.
+To ensure proper sterilization, all air inside the autoclave chamber must be replaced with steam.
 Certain commonly sterilized goods — especially porous materials, such as animal bedding or cloth or containers with small openings, such as flasks or goods in bags — tend to retain air pockets.
 If an air pocket is present during the cycle, any microorganisms within that pocket will survive, and the goods will not be sterile.

 For this reason, many sterilizers will include a vacuum system.
-This not only enables the user to forcibly remove air by using a vacuum on the chamber before a cycle (known as pre-vacuum), is also enables them to use a vacuum after the cycle (known as post-vacuum) to remove any steam that remains in the chamber and to dry off the goods inside the autoclave.
+This not only enables the user to forcibly remove air by using a vacuum on the chamber before a cycle (known as pre-vacuum), but it also enables them to use a vacuum after the cycle (known as post-vacuum) to remove any steam that remains in the chamber, and to dry off the goods inside the autoclave.

 7. Steam Generator (if applicable)